 I used to have a glass of wine as a reward for putting the kids to bed.
 7.30 would come and I felt that I deserved a tipple.
 Someone asked me what my new reward is and do you know what – I don’t have one!
 Surely sitting down for the first time all day is reward enough.

 Non-alcoholic drinks are full of sugar

 I don’t drink sugary fizzy drinks so therefore my choice in restaurants and bars is limited.
-My new tipple is sparking water with ice and a slice.
+My new tipple is sparking water with ice and a slice or if I’m ordering online I’ll get sparkling watermelon water.
 Sometimes I have mint and lime in it, or maybe strawberries.
 And some pubs don’t serve sparkling water so I’m left with soda water on tap!
 It’s about time we sorted this out!

 I am richer in so many ways!

 I now save about £35 a week which is over £1800 a year!
 I’m sure that this has all been spent on shoes and vintage frocks but anyway, that is still a great saving.

 But I am also richer in my health, my fitness and my outlook.
 I am enjoying moments that happen with my family so much more – Christmas and birthdays are remembered fully as I notice the small things that once would have been blurred.

 Now pass me a glass of water!